The Clothesline Project is an artistic display to address the issue of sexual and relationship violence.

 Each shirt should reflect the victim/survivor/ally’s personal experience.
 You may include a name, date, and memorabilia such as tools of a trade or symbols of interest.

-If you are not able to attend a shirt making session, you can make it on your own and drop it off at the Carriage House (behind Nixon Hall) or mail it to the SRVSS Office 125 Midway Dr, Kent OH 44242.
+If you are not able to attend a shirt making session, you can make it on your own and drop it off at the Williamson House (white house, corner Midway and Main St.) or mail it to the SRVSS Office 1200 E. Main St, Kent OH 44242.
 Please use acrylic or textile paint, color-fast dye or indelible ink or sew rather than using glue to attach anything.

 While it is not required, some people use a color code for shirts.